-- ✓ Nanosaur 2: These graphics exercise that super-fast video card!
-Save your fellow dinosaurs in an immersive 3-D environment that's as dangerous as it is stunning. - Chess: Ah, but this isn't the chessboard your Dad used!
-Play the game of kings against a tough (and configurable) opponent your iMac G5 on a beautiful 3-D board.
+- ✓ Board Games: A selection of the favorite Mac board games no cleanup afterwords, either. - Chess: Ah, but this isn't the chessboard your Dad used!
+Play the game of kings against a tough (and configurable) opponent - your iMac - on a beautiful 3-D board.
 Heck, your Mac even narrates the game by speaking the moves!